 \section{Inference}

 Although a fully Bayesian point-of-view could be taken on the learning procedure by defining prior distributions of the hyper-parameters and directly use an MCMC algorithm \citep{RasmussenGaussianprocessesmachine2006a,YangSmoothingMeanCovariance2016} for approximate inference on the posteriors, this approach remains computationally challenging in practice.
 Conversely, variational methods have proved to be highly efficient to conduct inference in difficult GP problems \citep{TitsiasVariationalLearningInducing2009,HensmanGaussianProcessesBig2013} and may apply in our context as well.
 By introducing an adequate independence assumption, we are able to derive a variational formulation leading to analytical approximations for the true hyper-posterior distributions of the latent variables.
 Then, these hyper-posterior updates allow the computation of a lower bound of the true log-likelihood, thereby specifying the E step of the VEM algorithm \citep{AttiasVariationalBaysianFramework2000} that conducts the overall inference.
 Alternatively, we can maximise this lower bound with respect to the hyper-parameters in the M step for optimisation purpose, to provide estimates.
 By iterating on these two steps until convergence (pseudo-code in \Cref{algo_VEM}), the procedure is proved to reach local optima of the lower bound \citep{BoydConvexOptimization2004}, usually in a few iterations.
+Regarding the previous illustrative example, this learning step allocates swimmers presenting similar progression patterns into dedicated clusters while simultaneously estimating the underlying mean trend of those clusters (E step) and optimising all hyper-parameters controlling each specific covariance structure (M step).
 For the sake of clarity, the shorthand $\Z = \Zii$ and $\mub = \mukkt$ is used in this section when referring to the corresponding set of latent variables.